Princeton in France Application

 - Complete the first part of the application form online:

 - Print and complete Parts II-IV of the application.
-Please note that you may have the same professor fill out the Language Evaluation and Faculty Recommendation, but you must also schedule a French interview (see 3.)
+Please note that you may have the same professor fill out the Language Evaluation and Faculty Recommendation, but you must also schedule a French interview (see 3).
+The faculty recommendation may come from a faculty member outside the FIT Department, but must be from a Princeton faculty member.

-- Sign up for a French interview by using the Web Appointment Scheduling System to sign up for a slot with one of the following professors: Florent Masse, Mahalia Gayle, Vincent Chanethom, and Rachel Hart.
-Slots will be available between November 26 and December 14.
-Please note that the French interview is required and must be completed before the December 17 deadline.
+- Sign up for a French interview by using the Web Appointment Scheduling System to sign up for a slot with one of the following professors: Florent Masse, Vincent Chanethom, Meghan Gottschal, Rachel Hart, Murielle Perrier.
+Please note that the French interview is required and must be completed before the December 12 deadline.
 You will have the opportunity to review the list of available PIF placements at your French interview.

-- In a single e-mail sent to firstname.lastname@example.org, submit your resume, essay, and electronic SCORE academic record/degree progress report as e-mail attachments.
-Please save all documents in Word 97-03 (.doc not .docx) and save as PIF_firstname_lastname_doctype (example: PIF_John_Doe_resume.doc).
+- In a single e-mail sent to email@example.com, submit your resume, essay, and electronic TigerHub academic record/degree progress report as e-mail attachments.
+Please save all documents in Word 97-03 or Word 97-04 (.doc not .docx) and save as PIF_firstname_lastname_doctype (example: PIF_John_Doe_resume.doc).
 Your academic record should be saved as a .pdf.
-Click here for instructions for getting your electronic degree progress report from SCORE.
+Click here for instructions for getting your electronic degree progress report from TigerHub.

 - Part II: Essay.
 Please put your full name at the top of your essay.